 First, blend the shredded coconut with water until the coconut is completely ground down.
-Option to strain out the coconut water using a fine mesh sieve.
-You can leave in the coconut meat for added fibre, though the consistency of the smoothie bowl will not be as smooth.
+Option to strain out the coconut milk using a fine mesh sieve.
+You can leave in the coconut flesh for added fibre, though the consistency of the smoothie bowl will not be as smooth.

-Add the coconut milk back into the blender with the rest of the smoothie bowl ingredients.
+Add the coconut milk back into the blender (or the coconut milk with the coconut flesh if not straining), along with the rest of the smoothie bowl ingredients.
 Blend until smooth.
 I use my Vitamix and use the tamper to make sure everything is well incorporated.

 Serve in two bowls, and top with your favourite toppings.
 Pictured above is topped with fresh banana and a homemade stovetop sugar-free granola.

-Help stabilise blood sugars: Add 1 avocado (preferably frozen), the healthy fats will dampen any sugar spikes from the banana.
+Blood sugar stabilizing: Add 1 avocado (preferably frozen); the healthy fats will dampen any sugar spikes from the banana.

 Bump up the anti-inflammatory benefit: Add an additional ½ tsp organic turmeric.
 This will also heighten the bright orange colour.

-Nutrition Information per 1 bowl with no toppings.
+Nutrition Information is per 1 bowl with no toppings.